Dartmouth Community Mental Health Program

 Systematic job development

 Employment specialists develop relationships with employers, based upon their clients’ work preferences, by meeting face-to-face over multiple visits.
 Employment specialists learn about the work environment and the employers’ work needs.
 They find out about jobs that they may not be aware of at employment sites.
 They gather information about the nature of job opportunities and assess whether they may be a good job fit.
 Employment specialists continue to make periodic visits because networking is how people find jobs.

 Follow-along supports are individualized and continued for as long as the client wants and needs the support.
 IPS specialists and other members of the treatment team provide work support. n addition they look for natural supports (e.g., family member, co-worker) that would be available over time.
 The goal is to help the client become as independent as possible in his or her vocational role, while providing support and assistance as needed.
 Once a person has worked steadily (e.g., one year), they discuss transitioning from IPS.

 IPS in Wisconsin

 In Wisconsin, IPS is a partnership between the Department of Health Services, Division of Mental Health and Substance Abuse Services, the Department of Workforce Development, Division of Vocational Rehabilitation, and UW-Madison, Department of Rehabilitation Psychology and Special Education.
 The first sites opened in 2010 in La Crosse, Marathon, and Washington counties.
-It is expected that more than 30 sites across the state will be open by the end of 2015.
+Today, more than 30 sites across the state are open.
 The expansion of Comprehensive Community Services is driving the spread of IPS statewide.